-AA1.1 All Disciplinary hearings and appeals shall be conducted with proper regard for the rules of natural justice to ensure that any member subject to such proceedings receives a fair hearing at each stage of the disciplinary or appeals procedure.

-AA.1.2 Under Article 11.3 of the Constitution, any member "in good standing" may refer the conduct of any other member to the General Secretary using the Disciplinary Complaint Form in Appendix 2 to these Rules of Procedure.
-The General Secretary shall then act in accordance with the rules made under this Article and the rules of natural justice.

-AA.1.3 Under Article 11.4 of the Constitution, the Party Secretary shall thereafter likewise act in accordance with the rules made under Article 11.1 and the rules of natural justice.

-AA.1.4 The General Secretary shall receive complaints from members and conduct a preliminary investigation of the facts.
-He shall at this stage discuss the matter with the Party Chairman and/or The Party Secretary to determine if it may be appropriate to deal with the complaint by means of informal action.

-AA.1.5 If the matter is not appropriate for such informal action, the General Secretary shall then pass the complaint and the findings of his preliminary investigation of the facts to the Party Secretary.

-AA.1.6 Upon receipt of the complaint and the findings of the General Secretary's preliminary investigation the Party Secretary shall, in accordance with the more detailed rules hereunder:

-- 1. Write to the complainant to inform him of the fact that a Disciplinary hearing will now be held on his complaint; - 2.
+- AA.1.1 All Disciplinary hearings and appeals shall be conducted with proper regard for the rules of natural justice to ensure that any member subject to such proceedings receives a fair hearing at each stage of the disciplinary or appeals procedure. - AA.1.2 Under Article 11.3 of the Constitution, any member "in good standing" may refer the conduct of any other member to the General Secretary using the Disciplinary Complaint Form in Appendix 2 to these Rules of Procedure.
+The General Secretary shall then act in accordance with the rules made under this Article and the rules of natural justice. - AA.1.3 Under Article 11.4 of the Constitution, the Party Secretary shall thereafter likewise act in accordance with the rules made under Article 11.1 and the rules of natural justice. - AA.1.4 The General Secretary shall receive complaints from members and where appropriate conduct a preliminary investigation of the facts.
+He may at this stage discuss the matter with the Party Chairman and/or The Party Secretary to determine if it may be appropriate to deal with the complaint by means of informal action. - AA.1.5 If the matter is not appropriate for such informal action, the General Secretary shall then pass the complaint and the findings of his preliminary investigation of the facts to the Party Secretary. - AA.1.6 Upon receipt of the complaint and the findings of the General Secretary's preliminary investigation the Party Secretary shall, in accordance with the more detailed rules hereunder: - 1.
+Write to the complainant to inform him of the fact that a Disciplinary hearing will now be held on his complaint; - 2.
 Write to the person subject of the complaint to inform him of its existence and inviting him to send to the Party Secretary any explanation he may care to make at that stage whilst explaining that it is his right not to make any comment on the allegation; - 3.
 Formulate a document specifying the allegations against the person subject of the complaint (hereinafter "the Respondent"); - 4.
 Nominate a Disciplinary Panel to hear the complaint; - 5.
 Set a date and select a venue for the hearing of the complaint; - 6.
 Notify the Complainant and The Respondent of that date and venue.

+AA.1.7 Where a complainant seeks specific restitution in resolution of a complaint, for example in relation to a candidate selection process, the rules of equity shall apply in that the complaint must be made without delay and in any event within one week of the alleged malfeasance occurring.